-- Exhibit mastery of a variety of photographic processes and styles with high quality visual imagery. - Incorporate strong time management skills and selfdirected study to multi-task with multiple ongoing projects. - Design and execute quarterly independent proposal projects. - Document a yearlong subject matter or theme photographically. - Create work for juried art competitions and local art exhibits. - Show mastery of an individual style of photography as evidenced in the body of work throughout the year. - Assemble two portfolios of work.
-One portfolio will be created in December for the Scholastic Art Competition and one will be created in May as a project based final exam. - Be college or career ready to further explore photography beyond their CNS experience!
+- Exhibit mastery of a variety of photographic processes and individual style of photography with high quality visual imagery throughout the year. - Incorporate strong time management skills, self directed study, and multi-task with multiple ongoing projects.

+- Create and present work for juried art competitions and local art exhibits. - Design and execute quarterly independent proposal projects. - Document a year long study of subject matter or theme photographically every few weeks throughout the course of the year. - Produce two portfolios of work.
+One portfolio will be created in December for the CNY Scholastic Art Competition and one will be created in May as a project based final exam that exhibits high quality visual imagery and a strong individual style of photography within their body of work. - Be college or career ready to further explore photography beyond their CNS experience!

-Portrait and Figure Drawing1⁄2 CreditGrades 10, 11, 1220 Weeks
+Portrait and Figure Drawing (0023) 1⁄2 Credit Grades 10, 11, 12 20 Weeks

 This course is designed for students that would like to concentrate on the study of the human face and figure.
-Students will: